 - Set meaningful and achievable goals.
 Did you know that less than 10 percent of the population has a set of goals writing down and live to achieve them?
 These same people are the ones that have an abundance of success in their lives.
 If you don’t know where you are going then how are you going to get there?

 - Spend time with God, reading and praying – Proverbs is a good place to start.

-Self-improvement doesn’t happen over night, however, once you start the process and stay committed it won’t be long until God starts changing your life.
-I have learned a lot about myself over the years and I want to be the best person I can be and yet I know I am a sinful man.
-There is always room for improvement and we are all on this earth to learn our lessons of life.
-Everyday we may encounter people that have something to teach us or reveal to us.
-Grasp these moments and strive for self-improvement because it will greatly increase the quality of your life.
+Self-improvement doesn’t happen overnight, however, once you start the process and stay committed it won’t be long until God starts changing your life.
+I have learned a lot about myself over the years, and I want to be the best person I can be and yet I know I am a sinful man.
+There is always room for improvement, and we are all on this earth to learn our lessons of life.
+Every day we may encounter people that have something to teach us or reveal to us.
+Grasp these moments and strive for self-improvement because it will significantly increase the quality of your life.